 People with chronic fatigue syndrome also tend to have low L-carnitine levels in their bodies [R].
-While not a lot of research has focused on the effects of L-carnitine on energy levels, one study showed reduction in fatigue with use of L-carnitine in multiple sclerosis patients [R].
+While not a lot of research has focused on the effects of L-carnitine on energy levels, one study showed a reduction in fatigue with the use of L-carnitine in multiple sclerosis patients [R].

 Additionally, many people who take L-carnitine have positive testimonials about how it improves their energy levels.

-L-carnitine may even help boost brain serotonin and other neurotransmitters, making it a possible benefit for people suffering with depression or mood disorders [R].
+L-carnitine may even help boost brain serotonin and other neurotransmitters, making it a possible benefit for people suffering from depression or mood disorders [R].
 In fact, a systematic review of 11 studies found acetyl L-carnitine beneficial for depression with similar effectiveness to established treatments [R].

-Additionally, one study found that memory loss was slowed in people with dementia who received L-carnitine compared to placebo over a 6 month period [R].
+Additionally, one study found that memory loss was slowed in people with dementia who received L-carnitine compared to placebo over a 6-month period [R].

 The heart requires a lot of energy known as ATP to pump.
 As a critical aspect of energy production, L-carnitine can help certain heart conditions.